-- Causality ("A because B") - Using causality in language may have different communicative effects. - In argumentation, it may be used for persuasion or justification. - Communicative effects of causality - Persuasion.
+- Causality ("A because B") - Using causality in language may have different communicative effects. - In argumentation: persuasion or justification - Communicative effects of causality - Persuasion.
 A claim A is supported by a reason B.

 Using airplanes is bad because they are among the worst air polluters we have.